 The DeployHQ API

-DeployHQ offers an API to allow you to view your deployments and create new ones.
+DeployHQ offers a comprehensive REST API to allow you to view your deployments and create new ones.
 In addition to the API, there's also a ruby gem available to make integrating with DeployHQ even easier.

 Access & Authentication